clandolt/clandolt.github.io/_pages/about.md

   - /about.html
 ---

-## Biography
+## Hi there 👋
-I am a doctoral researcher at the CISPA Helmholtz Center for Information Security in Saarbrücken, Germany, supervised by [Mario Fritz](https://cispa.saarland/group/fritz/).
+I'm Christoph Landolt, a doctoral researcher at the CISPA Helmholtz Center for Information Security in Saarbrücken, Germany, supervised by [Mario Fritz](https://cispa.saarland/group/fritz/).
 As an ELLIS PhD student, my research focuses on agentic and self-improving systems for cyber security, particularly exploring the intersection of generative AI, multi-agent learning, and game theory to build safer and more resilient autonomous agents in adversarial environments.

-Before starting my PhD, I worked as a master's thesis research fellow at the Cyber-Defence Campus in Switzerland, where I worked on training offensive penetration testing agents using multi-agent reinforcement learning (MARL).
+Before starting my PhD, I worked as a [master's thesis research fellow at the Cyber-Defence Campus](https://actu.epfl.ch/news/cyber-defence-fellowships-christoph-landolt/) in Switzerland, where I worked on training offensive penetration testing agents using multi-agent reinforcement learning (MARL).
 I also held a position as a research assistant in machine learning at the Institute for Computational Engineering (ICE) in Buchs, Switzerland, and gained several years of industry experience.

 ## Research Interests